 - Balady GJ, Williams MA, Ades PA, et al. Core components of cardiac rehabilitation/secondary prevention programs: 2007 update: a scientific statement from the American Heart Association Exercise, Cardiac Rehabilitation, and Prevention Committee, the Council on Clinical Cardiology; the Councils on Cardiovascular Nursing, Epidemiology and Prevention, and Nutrition, Physical Activity, and Metabolism; and the American Association of Cardiovascular and Pulmonary Rehabilitation.
 Circulation.
 2007; 115(20):2675-2682.

-- Francis GS, Greenberg BH, Hsu DT, et al. 2010 Clinical Competence Statement on Management of Patients With Advanced Heart Failure and Cardiac Transplant A Report of the ACCF/AHA/ACP Task Force on Clinical Competence and Training.
+- Francis GS, Greenberg BH, Hsu DT, et al. ACCF/AHA/HFSA/ISHLT 2010 clinical competence statement on management of patients with advanced heart failure and cardiac transplant: a report of the ACCF/AHA/ACP Task Force on Clinical Competence and Training.
 Circulation.
 2010; 122(6):644-672.

-- Thomas RJ, King M, Lui K, et al. AACVPR/ACCF/AHA 2010 update: performance measures on cardiac rehabilitation for referral to cardiac rehabilitation/secondary prevention services: A report of the American Association of Cardiovascular and Pulmonary Rehabilitation and the American College of Cardiology Foundation/American Heart Association Task Force on Performance Measures (Writing Committee to Develop Clinical Performance Measures for Cardiac Rehabilitation).
+- Thomas RJ, King M, Lui K, et al. AACVPR/ACCF/AHA 2010 update: performance measures on cardiac rehabilitation for referral to cardiac rehabilitation/secondary prevention services: a report of the American Association of Cardiovascular and Pulmonary Rehabilitation and the American College of Cardiology Foundation/American Heart Association Task Force on Performance Measures (Writing Committee to Develop Clinical Performance Measures for Cardiac Rehabilitation).
 J Cardiopulm Rehabil Prev.
 2010; 30(5):279-288.
 Available at: http://journals.lww.com/jcrjournal/Fulltext/2010/09000/AACVPR_ACCF_AHA_2010_Update___Performance_Measures.1.aspx.
-Accessed on September 23, 2013.
+Accessed on October 20, 2014.

 - Thompson PD.
 Chapter 46: Comprehensive rehabilitation of patients with cardiovascular disease.
 In: Zipes DP, Libby P, Bonow RO, Braunwald E, editors.
 Braunwald's heart disease.
 A textbook of cardiovascular disease.
 8th ed.
 Philadelphia: Saunders.
 2007.